_ [Contents]

 In particular, it seems silly to require the name of a variable to encode the type of the variable.
 If types are important to you, use a type-safe language.
 If you are using a type-safe language, it is silly to ask the programmer to keep track of something that the compiler can keep track of more easily and more thoroughly.

 Similarly, it is usually not advantageous for the name of a variable to encode the units of measurement.
-In most cases a good technique is to pick a consistent set of units (such as SI) and use it for all internal calculations, converting (if necessary) from/to other units only when doing I/O. Quantities with non-standard units may require special comments, maybe even a special name.
-Or, better yet, use a software package that allows the computer to keep track of the units.
-This is better because it can enforce the rules, whereas names and comments do not enforce anything; they may help the programmer live within the rules, but they do not actually prevent mistakes.
+In most cases a good technique is to pick a consistent set of units (such as SI) and use it for all internal calculations, converting (if necessary) from/to other units only when doing I/O, as discussed in section 5.2.
+Quantities with non-standard units may require special comments, maybe even a special name.
+Or, better yet, use a type-safe language or something similar, so that the computer can do most of the work, automatically keeping track of the units and doing conversions automatically whenever necessary.
+This is better because the computer can enforce the rules, whereas names and comments do not enforce anything; they may help the programmer live within the rules, but they do not actually prevent mistakes.

 Just to reiterate: The rule is, you should make the code as self-documenting as possible, and then comment it.
 Since the code is never fully self-documenting, the comments fill in some of the gaps, and even if the code were perfectly self-documenting, redundancy is useful.